Millennial Women: Understanding the Links Between Heart Disease and Depression

 The Link Between Depression and Heart Disease

-Most importantly, if you have symptoms of depression you may have a higher risk for developing heart disease later in life.
+Most important, if you have symptoms of depression you may have a higher risk for developing heart disease later in life.
 For older women who have heart disease, the chances that they will have another heart attack increase when they’re also depressed.
 Why is that?

 Ziegelstein explains that women suffering from depression generally have a harder time following the recommended guidelines for heart health.
 They also tend to withdraw from their support network, which includes family, friends and physicians.
 For some with depression, this can also mean engaging in higher risk behaviors such as smoking and overindulging in alcohol.
 Depressed women with heart disease may be less likely to go for follow-up care or take the medications recommended by their primary care doctor or cardiologist, thereby increasing the risks of another episode.